 With a Work-Study job, you can work part-time on or off campus.
 Jobs are updated occasionally.
 Hourly pay rate for on-campus and off-campus work-study positions pay $15.00 per hour.
 Students returning for a second year in the same position may earn $17.00 per hour at the Supervisor’s discretion.
 It is your responsibility for your own job search either on-campus or off-campus.
 You should contact the Supervisor listed in the job posting to set up an interview.
 Based on hours worked, students are paid bi-weekly during the academic year.
 You are allowed to work up to a maximum of 18.5 hours per week.

-To view available work study position on and off campus, please use your BHCC username and password to log into Handshake, BHCC’s internship website.
+To view available work-study positions on and off campus, please use your BHCC username and password to log into Handshake, BHCC’s internship website.
 Check the site frequently as new positions are posted throughout the school year.

 Complete Hiring Process

 Listed below are the step requirements for all students, depending on whether you are new or returning.